-The Radiocommunications (Low Interference Potential Devices) Class Licence 2015 (the LIPD Class Licence) allows the usage and operation of a wide range of low power radiocommunications devices as per the set out defined frequency allocations over the spectrum.
-The class license defines the allowable characteristics of the including frequency of operation, maximum radiated power and other conditions depending upon the classification of the device.
+The Radiocommunications (Low Interference Potential Devices) Class Licence 2015 (the LIPD Class Licence) allows the usage and operation of a wide range of low power radio communications devices as per the defined ACMA frequency allocations.
+The class license defines the allowable characteristics including the frequency of operation, maximum radiated power and other conditions depending upon the classification of the device.

 Short Range Devices

-(1) Before a supplier applies a compliance label to a device, the supplier must ensure that the device complies with each applicable standard at the compliance level mentioned in column 3 of Schedule 2 for the standard.
+(1) Before a supplier applies the RCM compliance label to a device, the supplier must ensure that the device complies with each applicable standard per the compliance level in column 3 of Schedule 2 of the standard.

-To comply with compliance level 1 for an applicable standard i.e , the supplier of a device must:
+To comply with compliance level 1 the supplier of a device must:

 (a) prepare a description of the device; and